sureshkumar-gangumalla/Lightning-SDK/docs/plugins/webAudio/index.md

 A common feature of TV apps is to play audios.
 The WebAudio plugin offers a convenient interface to interact with the audio player of the STB.
 You can use it to play / pause audios.
 It also allowing developers to choose audio sources, add effects to audio, apply spatial effects (such as panning) and much more.

-Although it�s possible to implement a fully custom audio solution, the use of the WebAudio plugin from the SDK is highly recommended.
+Although it's possible to implement a fully custom audio solution, the use of the WebAudio plugin from the SDK is highly recommended.

 ## Example app